Up to 35% REIMBURSEMENT, STUNNING NATURE AND PROFESSIONAL SERVICES

-With 25% refund on production costs, a stunning variety of locations within reach from each other and highly experienced film crews, filming in Iceland offers a unique opportunity for all filmmakers.
+With up to 35% refund on production costs, a stunning variety of locations within reach from each other and highly experienced film crews, filming in Iceland offers a unique opportunity for all filmmakers.

-Iceland offers reimbursement of 25% of the costs incurred during the production of films and television programs in Iceland.
-The reimbursement scheme, based on , is simple, transparent and effective.
-Production costs refers to all costs incurred in Iceland deductible from the revenues of enterprises pursuant to the provisions of the Act on Income Tax.
-As Iceland is a member of the EEA, films and television programs made in Iceland receive European content status and can thus be released in Europe without affecting any quotas on the release of non-European content material.
-Icelandic production can also receive grants offered by the EU and its member countries.
+Iceland offers reimbursement of up to 35% of the costs incurred during the production of films and television programs in Iceland.
+Based on , the reimbursement scheme is simple, transparent and effective.
+Production costs refer to all costs incurred in Iceland deductible from the revenues of enterprises pursuant to the provisions of the Act on Income Tax.

 Payments pertaining to employees and contractors are only to be included in production costs if they are verifiably taxable in Iceland.
 When more than 80% of the total production costs of a motion picture or television program are incurred in Iceland, the reimbursement is calculated based on the total production cost incurred within the European Economic Area (EEA).
 The reimbursement scheme does not include the production of commercials or music videos.

 Black sands, glaciers and snow-capped mountains, lava fields, waterfalls, lakes and lagoons with floating icebergs, the stark highland interior, tundra, moors patched with blue ponds, steamemitting, red and yellow sulphur mountains, scenes of serene beauty.
 For film producers, the best part is that the varied sceneries are not far apart and easily accessible.